 Troubleshooting Open Access (v4)

-This section describes how to troubleshoot Open Access on Dashboard Server v4.
+This article describes how to troubleshoot Open Access on Dashboard Server v4.
 If you are using v5 see Troubleshooting Open Access (v5)

 Check that you are using the latest version of Dashboard Server.
 The version number is shown in the bottom right corner of Dashboard Server.